16Bitt/xforth/readme.md

 Building
 --------
-simply type `make`.
+Simply type `make`.
 To rapidly test new additions, `make run` will build and start the interpreter.
 To install (unix-like only), `sudo make install`.

 Running
 -------